cryptolab-network/cryptolab-staking-treasury-proposal/README.md

     * Duration: y weeks
     * Price: x USD * y = z USD

+### Milestone 3.

+* Apply the redeigned UI/UX to existing features
+    * Developers: 1
+    * Duration: y weeks
+    * Price: x USD * y = z USD

-Except from the milestones above, the server fee and maintanance tasks for the current CryptoLab and Telegram Bots for validators.
+Except from the milestones above, server fee is another necessary expense for us to operate CryptoLab.

 The server fee includes EC2 instances, DB and Redis instances, to run CryptoLab backend servers.
 We would also run two EC2 instances for Polkadot/Kusama node.

 *We can provide the detailed estimation from AWS calculator if the commitee need it*

 * Duration: 6 months
 * Price: 1000 USD/month

 ### Include any extra links completing the proposal here